Education - Frequently Asked Questions

 You can request a record of your completion of ethics education by emailing the Education staff at firstname.lastname@example.org.

-The State Bar has approved the live webinar program for 2 CLE credits: 1 general credit, and 1 professional responsibility credit.
-To receive CLE credit, complete the CLE certificate that was sent to you before the program and then email it to email@example.com.
+The Commission has applied for CLE credit approval by the State Bar has approved the live webinar program for 1.5 CLE credits.
+If approved, upon taking the webinar you may receive CLE credit by completing the CLE certificate that was sent to you before the program and then emailing it to email@example.com.

 You will be responsible for payment of CLE fees assessed by the State Bar.
 Those fees are currently $3.50 per credit hour.